SamEdwardsWEG/eks-cluster-config/README.md

 # Kubernetes Example
 ---

-This repo contains the scripts to create the a cluster on AWS EKS and deploy an image of the color-picker app as part of this [repo](https://github.com/SamEdwardsWEG/angular-theme-picker)
+This repo contains the scripts to create a cluster on AWS EKS and deploy a docker image of the color-picker app as part of this [repo](https://github.com/SamEdwardsWEG/angular-theme-picker)

 ## Prerequisutes